The following is a post from contributing writer Jackie.

 1. Cut a hand towel into two pieces that are 9 inches by 12 inches.
 As you can see from the picture below, I made my pieces smaller than that, but I think a little bigger would be better.

-3. Pin the two pieces, right sides together, all the way around.
+3. Pin the two pieces of terry cloth, right sides together, all the way around.

-4. Using a 1/4 inch seam allowance sew around the towels but leave a 2 inch opening for turning.
+4. Using a 1/4 inch seam allowance sew around the towels.
+Leave a 2 inch opening for turning.

 6. Attach a safety pin to the 3/8 inch elastic.
 I don’t have an exact measurement on the elastic, but I think 1 yard would be more than plenty.
 It is probably only 1/2 a yard, but it is better to be safe.